-WDBA is responsible for the land required for the Gordie Howe International Bridge project.
+WDBA is responsible for the land required for the Gordie Howe International Bridge Project.
 In Canada, this consists of land currently owned by the Government of Canada in Windsor, Ontario.
 The Michigan land required for the project is purchased by the State of Michigan; these purchases are funded by WDBA.
 It has been determined that certain parcels of land contain levels of contamination above acceptable environmental standards.
-WDBA expects that future economic benefits will be given up to remediate the contamination; remediation will be performed as part of the activities to prepare the site for the construction of the Gordie Howe International Bridge.
+WDBA expects that future economic benefits will be given up remediating the contamination; remediation will be performed as part of the activities to prepare the site for the construction of the Gordie Howe International Bridge.

 The contamination is the result of prior owners' use of the land.
-Studies commissioned by WDBA estimate that the remaining cost of remediation activities for the Canadian land to be \$0.0 million (\$0.0 million for March 31, 2019), and \$19.5 million for the Michigan land, (\$19.5 million for March 31, 2019) for a total of \$19.5 million (\$19.5 million for March 31, 2019).
+Studies commissioned by WDBA estimate that the remaining cost of remediation activities for the Canadian land to be \$0 (\$0 for March 31, 2019), and \$8,266 for the Michigan land, (\$19,523 for March 31, 2019) for a total of \$8,266 (\$19,523 for March 31, 2019).